trilitech/tezos-developer-docs/src/pages/tezos-basics/smart-contract-languages/ligo.md

 This LIGO contract accepts the following LIGO expressions: `Increment(n)`, `Decrement(n)` and `Reset`.
 Those serve as `entrypoint` identification.

 {% callout type="note" %}
-You can find [comprehensive documentation](https://ligolang.org/docs/intro/introduction?lang=jsligo) of LIGO on its website.
+You can find [documentation](https://ligolang.org/docs/intro/introduction?lang=jsligo) of LIGO on its website along with [tutorials](https://ligolang.org/docs/tutorials/getting-started?lang=jsligo) there.
+Also see the material on [OpenTezos](https://opentezos.com/ligo).
 {% /callout %}